 [Respected Harikatha Readers,

 Please accept our humble obeisances.
 All glories to Sri Guru and Gauranga.
-This year, 2014, the divine disappearance day of Srila Gadadhara Pandita is on June 26 and 27 around the world.
-To observe this sacred holiday, we are sending to you an ever-new lecture of Srila Gurudeva, Sri Bhaktivedanta Narayana Gosvami Maharaja, which was given on July 10, 2002 in Birmingham, England.]
+This year, 2017, the divine disappearance day of Srila Gadadhara Pandita is on July 23 and 24 around the world.
+To observe this sacred holiday, we are sending to you an ever-new lecture of Srila Gurudeva, Sri Bhaktivedanta Narayana Gosvami Maharaja, which was given on July 10, 2002 in Birmingham, England.
+MP3, MP3b, Movies ]

 Today is a very auspicious day.
 In all our mathas we are engaged in arranging for the Ratha-yatra festival for Jagannatha, Baladeva, and Subhadra; but prior to that we celebrate the divine disappearance day of Srila Bhaktivinoda Thakura and Srila Gadadhara Pandita.

 Srila Bhaktivinoda Thakura and Gadadhara Pandita are in the same line.
 We can say, and it is also stated in sastra, that Srila Bhaktivinoda Thakura is a manifestation of Srila Gadadhara Pandita.
 Srila Bhaktivinoda Thakura was always in a mood of service to Srila Gadadhara Pandita.
 He is Kamala Manjari, serving the Divine Couple Sri Sri Radha-Krsna under the guidance of her beautiful friend Rupa Manjari, with a special inclination towards Srimati Radhika.